-Itβs no wonder the tech industry likes removals: itβs a quick-fix technocratic solution to a very complex human problem.
+It’s no wonder the tech industry likes removals: it’s a quick-fix technocratic solution to a very complex human problem.
 The fact is carbon capture technology does absolutely nothing for climate justice, IPLCs and other marginalized societies.
 The oldest and best carbon capture technology already exists and is working just fine: trees, and the voluntary market incentivizes their protection.
 Offsetting, while reducing deforestation at scale, also financially incentivizes the communities who are responsible for protecting their own forests.
-Pure tech solutions to complex human problems arenβt enoughβ¦ the socioeconomic impacts must be considered.
+Pure tech solutions to complex human problems aren’t enough… the socioeconomic impacts must be considered.

-Thereβs lots of detail in this article, but I would like to shine a light on the comment about avoidance.
+There’s lots of detail in this article, but I would like to shine a light on the comment about avoidance.
 We need to avoid extra emissions as much as possible.
-If we donβt, any removals are just erasing the new emissions.
+If we don’t, any removals are just erasing the new emissions.

-The diagram showing the effect of avoidance and removals, taken from Swiss Re, misses part of the original figure; that shows what would have happened without the avoidance, that there would have been 2tCO2e.
-The purchase of an avoidance tCO2e means one less tonne has been emitted into the atmosphere.
-(I just clicked through the link to see the original diagram in Swiss Reβs article.) β¨β¨Counterfactuals donβt existβ true.
-But the next clause, βso avoided emissions are fatally flawedβ isnβt true.
+Counterfactuals don’t exist’ true.
+But the next clause, ‘so avoided emissions are fatally flawed’ isn’t true.
 There are many people who have worked for decades, so together, have thousands of hours of experience, to provide best case scenarios and calculations.
-We canβt be sure about something that hasnβt happened - but we can describe it, its anticipated effects and the likelihood of those happening.
-And if a group of professional people, from many disciplines and geographies, can sign off on a βmethodologyβ for calculating the emissions that will be avoided by greener, cleaner action, then it is likely that the methodology will calculate emission reductions within a reasonable confidence band.
+We can’t be sure about something that hasn’t happened - but we can describe it, its anticipated effects and the likelihood of those happening.
+And if a group of professional people, from many disciplines and geographies, can sign off on a ‘methodology’ for calculating the emissions that will be avoided by greener, cleaner action, then it is likely that the methodology will calculate emission reductions within a reasonable confidence band.
 These methodologies can be and are reviewed if science and monitoring technology changes.
 But from the start, they are designed with much intellectual rigour and in good faith.

 The methodologies, filed with the United Nations, Verra and the Gold Standard, help those who are trying to move capital to make positive change to do that.
 Yes, we need removals, but we also, importantly, need avoidance.